wsttiger/cudaqx/docs/sphinx/components/qec/introduction.rst

 The ``tensor_network_decoder`` constructs a tensor network representation of a quantum code given its parity check matrix, logical observable(s), and noise model.
 It can decode individual syndromes or batches of syndromes, returning the probability that a logical observable has flipped.

+Due to the additional dependencies of the Tensor Network Decoder, you must specify the optional pip package when installing CUDA-Q QEC in order to use this decoder.
+Use `pip install cudaq-qec[tensor-network-decoder]` in order to use this decoder.

 Key Steps:

 1. **Define the parity check matrix**: This matrix encodes the structure of the quantum code.
 In the example, a simple [3,1] repetition code is used.